extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

     - make test
 ```

 **Note:** my OCD felt better once i had caching of dependencies working - but the build was still not faster.
-That meybe due to it currently being too small to be limited in the dependency download/build process.
+That maybe due to it currently being too small to be limited in the dependency download/build process.